ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ovw.md

 ## Supported {{site.data.keyword.vcf-vpc-short}} products in {{site.data.keyword.vpc_short}}
 {: #vpc-vcf-ovw-supported-edition}

-The following list shows the products that are included:
+The following components are installed by the {{site.data.keyword.IBM}} automation, and licenses for them are provided by {{site.data.keyword.IBM_notm}}.

 * vSphere Enterprise Plus
 * vCenter Standard